sanchezbarry/javalogin2/README.md

-# javalogin2
+# Java Login Page

+## Tech used: Java, Spring Boot, Postgres, Thymeleaf.

 A simple login page created for DXC.
+The database used is Postgres, and it is listening on port: 5432.
+You would have to create a DB called test_db and for it to be on the same port.
+Then just run the application as you would a normal Java application.
+It is configured to be accessed on localhost:8080.

 I had done a very simple way to authenticate, and a simple if else to check if the user is an Admin, based on if they entered their role as "Admin".